stefan-brus/hugo/README.md

 Commands:
 - ":quit" - Ask hugo to quit
-- ":id" - Ask hugo to repeat a sentence
+- ":id" - Repeat a sentence
 - ":uptime" - See how long hugo has been running for
+- ":nonsense" - Spout some nonsense